wp-plugins/ban-hammer/readme.txt

 == Upgrade Notice ==

+= 2.0 =

+This plugin no longer uses Stop Forum Spam.
+If you need that feature, please use <a href="http://wordpress.org/extend/plugins/stop-spammer-registrations-plugin/">Stop Spammer Registrations</a> instead.
+They did it way better.

 = 1.5.2 =

 Fixes problem with enabling NOT working at all. *sigh*

 == Installation ==

-1. Unpack the zip file and extract the `/ban-hammer/` folder and the files.
-2. Using an FTP program, upload the full `/ban-hammer/` folder to your WordPress plugins directory (Example: `/wp-content/plugins/`).
-3. Go to **Plugins > Installed** and activate the plugin.
-4. Go to **Tools > Ban Hammer** to customize the error message (and banned emails, but it's the same list from your comment moderation so...).
+After installation, go to **Tools > Ban Hammer** to customize the error message (and banned emails, but it's the same list from your comment moderation so...).

 == Screenshots ==